Quantization of Lorentzian free BV theories: factorization algebra vs algebraic quantum field theory: Quantizations and comparison

-\begin{ex} It is straightforward to upgrade Examples~\ref{ex:P}, \ref{ex:CS} and \ref{ex:MW} to natural collections of free BV theories.
-With these inputs the constructions and results from this subsection produce time-orderable prefactorization algebras satisfying the time-slice axiom that quantize ordinary field theories, linear Chern-Simons theory and Maxwell $p$-forms (including linear Yang-Mills theory for $p=1$). \end{ex}
+\begin{ex} Taking the natural free BV theories from Example \ref{ex:natBV} as inputs, the constructions and results from this subsection produce time-orderable prefactorization algebras satisfying the time-slice axiom that quantize ordinary field theories, linear Chern-Simons theory and Maxwell $p$-forms (including linear Yang-Mills theory for $p=1$). \end{ex}